petbattle/pet-battle-nsff/README.md

 ## NSFF setup locally

 Running in local containers using podman.
+You may need to adjust directories for your setup in the docker-compose.yaml file

 Minio S3
 ```bash